"Hvad hedder det?

 And so on.

-You would never have guessed:
+These answers you would never have guessed:

 One Flew Over the Cuckoo's Nest